MatchPatern/source/door.md

 🤔 Most people tick #2 or #5 first time.
 That's fine.

 → If #1: Start at Gate 1 below.
 Read only that.
 Close it.
-Come back tomorrow.
+Come back later.
 → If #2: Start at Compass.
 Try one tool.
 That's enough.
 → If #3: Go straight to LOOM.
 You'll recognize it.
-→ If #4: Bookmark this page.
+→ If #4: remember this page.
 The full reference is at the bottom.
 → If #5: Start at Gate 2.
 The naming protocol is the fastest test.

 👥 127 beings have read these before you.